jaredpdesigns/jaredpendergraft.com/src/projects/educationadvanced.md

 {% ProjectHeader projects |  filteredProject('Education Advanced') %}

-For the last four years I’ve been leading the efforts in developing a design system for my organization as our _Lead UI/UX Developer_.
+As the _Lead UI/UX Developer_ for Education Advanced I’ve been managing the efforts in developing a multi-product design system.
 It’s been a very rewarding experience and helped us mature as an organization in a scalable way as we develop the next iteration of our two flagship products [Cardonex](https://educationadvanced.com/products/cardonex/) and [TestHound](https://educationadvanced.com/products/testhound/).

 ---